vapor/docs/4.0/docs/fluent/relations.md

 Since this relation does not store any values, no database schema entry is required for the root model.

-Child uniqueness should be enforced by `.unique` constraint in child database schema.
+The one-to-one nature of the relation should be enforced in the child model's schema using a `.unique` constraint on the column referencing the parent model.

 ```swift
 database.schema(Governor.schema)